jhpyle/docassemble/docs.md

 a special phone number and code that forwards a call without revealing the operator's actual phone number.

-System administrators will be pleased to know that **docassemble** has excellent [Scalability] when deployed in the cloud.
+**docassemble** has excellent [Scalability] when deployed in the cloud, so you don't have to worry about what will happen if your interviews get a lot of traffic.

-If your interviews will work with sensitive information, you may be interested to know that **docassemble** has a number of [Security] features, such as server-side encryption.
+If your interviews will process sensitive information, **docassemble** has a number of [Security] features to keep that information safe, such as server-side encryption.

 Developers will invariably make mistakes and encounter [Errors].
 **docassemble** tries to provide helpful error messages in the browser or in logs stored on the server.

-If you get stuck, you can seek out [Support] from the **docassemble** community.
+If you get stuck, you can seek out [Support] from the **docassemble** community, in particular by posting a question on the **docassemble** [Slack].
 You might also find that there is an example interview in the [Recipes] that will help you solve your problem.

 **docassemble** is free software available with a highly permissive open-source [License].
-It gets updated frequently, and you can see what new features are available by inspecting the [Change Log].
+The software is updated frequently, and you can see what new features are available by reading the [Change Log].

-If you have been using **docassemble** for a long time, you need learn about the necessity of doing a [Python Upgrade].
+Note that if you have been using **docassemble** for a long time, you need learn about the necessity of doing a [Python Upgrade].

 # <a name="using documentation"></a>Using the documentation